TempMaiSe/TempMaiSe/README.md

 Please note that additional authentication and authorization features may need to be implemented according to your specific requirements.

-For more information, refer to the [TempMaiSe documentation](https://github.com/hangy/solid-train).
+For more information, refer to the [TempMaiSe documentation](https://github.com/TempMaiSe/TempMaiSe).

 ### Custom Repository

-The solid-train distribution does not come with a default repository.
+The TempMaiSe distribution does not come with a default repository.
 However, implementing a custom repository is straightforward.

 To implement a custom repository, follow these steps: